Bahnhofstr. 29

 Passau

 Behind the impressive church is the Residenzplatz.
 It is framed by the Gothic choir of the cathedral and the episcopal residence with its baroque façade.
-Schustergasse leads you to St Michael's Church, Schwabgässchen continues to the banks of the Inn.
+Schustergasse leads you to St Michael's Church, while Schwabgässchen continues to the banks of the Inn.
 There you will discover the white and red Schaiblingsturm tower.
 The defence tower has been a storage tower, landing stage and accommodation since 1250.
 The next stop and favourite photo motif is the mouth of the Inn into the Danube, into which the Ilz flows on the other bank - the Dreiflüsseeck.

 The confluence of the Danube, Inn and Ilz rivers offers an impressive natural spectacle at the tip of the headland on which Passau's old town is located.
 Three rivers from three directions meet here in a changing play of colours: the almost black Ilz comes from a moorland area in the north.
 The Inn flows in green from the Swiss Alps in the south.
 The Danube, which rises to the west near Donaueschingen, is blue-brown in colour.
 After the confluence, the Danube continues eastwards - and it shimmers in all three colours.